Overview and Statement of Need

 Florida has been identified as an area of significant need in terms of a large Medicare population with multiple chronic illnesses as well as prevalence of HBPC providers.
 In addition, the new CMS Primary Cares First Initiative became available in 26 states, including Florida, in January 2020.
 This important demonstration project will open some doors for new and existing HBPC providers, featuring new Alternative Payment Models (APMs) for primary care services, including HBPC, for high need and seriously ill Medicare beneficiaries.

-Home Centered Care Institute (HCCI) has analyzed the HBPC supply and demand in Florida and is implementing The Florida House Call Project, with support from the Retirement Research Foundation for Aging.
-As part of this work, HCCI will soon launch an in-depth provider survey to better understand the prevalence of house call providers and practices across the state, any obstacles or burdens they are facing, current utilization of HBPC in Florida and identification of areas of unmet need, and the overall perceptions and impact of home-centered care on Florida’s medical culture.
+Home Centered Care Institute (HCCI) has analyzed the HBPC supply and demand in Florida and is implementing The Florida House Call Project, with support from the RRF Foundation for Aging.
+As part of this work, HCCI has launched an in-depth provider survey to better understand the prevalence of house call providers and practices across the state, any obstacles or burdens they are facing, current utilization of HBPC in Florida and identification of areas of unmet need, and the overall perceptions and impact of home-centered care on Florida’s medical culture.

-The Florida House Call Project will identify, equip, and motivate a new network of HBPC providers to spread awareness of home-centered care and relevant HCCI resources, tools, and training, to collaborate with HCCI in marketing and communication of the benefits of HBPC, and to lead local training and in-service activities.
-HCCI’s goals include:
+The Florida House Call Project has identified, equipped, and motivated a new network of HBPC providers to spread awareness of home-centered care and relevant HCCI resources, tools, and training, to collaborate with HCCI in marketing and communication of the benefits of HBPC, and to lead local training and in-service activities.
+HCCI’s on-going goals include:

 - Expand the national footprint of home-centered care to a high need area not currently served by HCCI’s Centers of Excellence for Home Based Primary Care™.